Boeotian Dancer's Group Kothon, Black Figure Tripod, 6th Century B.C.

 The kothon black figure tripod is from Boetia and dates back to the sixth century B.C.
 It is made of ceramic and portrays three different figural scenes: one with athletes, one with ritual dancers (Komasts), and one with a drinking activity, on each of its legs.
 Its creation is attributed to the group of vessels known as the Boeotian Dancers Group and is currently held at the Dallas Museum of Art.

 Purpose

 This particular vessel is a combination of both the kothon and tripod pottery shapes.
 A tripod refers to a three-legged stand used to support some sort of bowl or container, preventing it from falling over.
-In the case of this pot, the tripod is used to support a kothon (a type Greek pot generally used for domestic purposes).
+In the case of this pot, the tripod is used to support a kothon (a type of Greek pot generally used for domestic purposes).
 This kothon held some kind of perfume, as indicated by its small size.
 As a vessel for perfume storage, the kothon was situated on top of a tripod because it made the substance inside more difficult to spill, protecting the valuable luxury good inside of it.